What I Really Meant to Say

-"What I Really Meant to Say" is a debut song written by Cyndi Thomson, Tommy Lee James and Chris Waters.
-It was released in March 2001 as Thomson's debut single, as well as the lead-off single from her debut album My World.
-The song reached the top of the Hot Country Singles & Tracks (now Hot Country Songs) chart, giving Thomson her only Number One single on that chart.
-It also made her the third country music artist that year to reach Number One with a debut single.
+"What I Really Meant to Say" is the debut single by American country music artist Cyndi Thomson.
+Thomson co-wrote the song with Tommy Lee James and Chris Waters, with the former co-producing the song with Paul Worley.
+The track was released via Capitol Records Nashville on March 26, 2001, as the lead single to her debut studio album My World (2001).

+The song was a massive success, topping the US Hot Country Songs chart for three consecutive weeks and was one of 2001's most played songs at country radio.
+As of 2024, it is Thomson's sole number one single on the chart and as such, she has been credited as a one-hit wonder.

 Content

 The song is a mid-tempo mostly accompanied by acoustic guitar and mandolin, with cello and penny whistle runs.
 The narrator is a female who runs into a former lover, and he asks her how she is.
 She tells him that she is "just fine", and then tells him that she really meant to say that she was still in love with him.

 In the second verse, the male lover walks away from the female, and she is hurt.
 She tries to fight back tears, as she watches her lover.